fixikmila/Elevator/README.md

 The elevator has 3 states:

-1. free -- it means this elevator is not called by anyone anyone at this moment and it is not going anywhere. the function isFree() will return true only in this case
+1. free -- it means this elevator is not called by anyone at this moment and it is not going anywhere. the function isFree() will return true only in this case
 2. called by someone and not reached him for now -- so it has first_request_floor variable equals to the floor it is going to.
 3. picked up some person and it is going in this direction -- so it has first_request_floor variable is null.